Blog

 Note on language:

-"Tenant onboarding” is an industry term used from time to time.
-But we here at Second Nature are trying to evolve the word "tenant."
+"Tenant onboarding” is a commonly used industry term, but at Second Nature we're trying to evolve the word "tenant."
 We’ve seen the incredible work property managers do day in and day out to make renters feel like they’re so much more than just a tenant – they’re residents.
 Making renters feel like residents isn’t just philosophical, it also encourages them to invest in care for their home and add value to the property.
 This is why, at Second Nature, we prefer to call tenants “residents.”
 Like you, we think of them as people first – making your property their home.

 1. Run background checks, collect and verify all tenant information